BeansOnToast21/API-stuff/README.md

    ![This is the section of code you may need to alter within Load.py](https://github.com/BeansOnToast21/API-stuff/blob/main/images/Server_set_up_in_python.PNG?raw=true)
 7. Open runstarwarspipeline.py and click run
 8. Once complete acces the database to query it.

+## usage

+Use standard sql syntax to query the database:

+SELECT s.*
+FROM starships AS s
+INNER JOIN Film_Starships fs ON s.StarshipID = fs.starship_id
+INNER JOIN films f ON f.FilmID = fs.film_id
+WHERE f.FilmID = 2;

+brings up all the starships used in film 2

 ## Contributing